 In this video, we are going to talk about how to approach the ACT reading passage.
 I'm gonna start with your approach number one, which is an approach that many of you might have heard of.
 In fact, many of you might be applying right now and that's where you read the questions first and then you go back to the relevant part of the passage.
 So let's say, you're looking at question number two and it mentions something that says, second paragraph or tenth line, then you simply go back to that part of the passage.
-Show Transcript
+Read full transcript

 So you never actually read the passage, simply look at the questions and go back to the relevant part of the passage.
 It sounds like a great approach, because you don't have to read the passage.
 Wow, isn't that amazing those passages are so long?
 This is the greatest approach of all time and it saves me time.
 Great, I can end the video now or can I?

 Because the question I have is does it save time?
 To answer that question, let's look at the cons of ignoring the passage or at least not reading the entire passage and just going to any little bitty parts of it based on what the questions are asking.
 Cons of this, you're not always sure what you're looking for.
 You go back, you're reading it.

 You're reading the lines, what exactly are you reading?
 Hard to know, you know you're in the right place, but you simply don't have that context.
 You don't really know what's going on.
 And in the end, you can go back and forth between the question.
 Understanding the question, then going back and reading.

 Going back and forth takes time, and that time you spend is valuable time.
 And in the end, you end up spending more time than you would have if you tried one of these other approaches perhaps.
 Let's see, is approach 2 our magic approach?
 Read the passage in a detailed manner, taking notes.
 This is something we've been told to do in class.